-Among the frenzied voices of the current Brexit maelstrom it is common to hear MPs referencing British Values – whatever they think these might be.
+Among the frenzied voices of the current Brexit maelstrom it is common to hear MPs referencing British Core Values – whatever they think these might be.

 These are politicians basing arguments on a nebulous set of priorities which, in their eyes, define the British nation and bind its peoples together.